PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 ##### Remote script execution

-Select the device from the list of available devices using `mbl-cli select` command.
-Run a command on a device:
+Select a device from the list of available devices using the `mbl-cli select` command, then run a command on the device:

 ```
 $ mbl-cli run <command> [address]